 If you think someone is thinking about suicide, assume you are the only one who will reach out.
-Learn how to talk to someone who may Be there for someone who might be struggling or in crisis.
+Be there for someone who might be struggling or in crisis.

 You are not alone, and help is available 24/7.
 Please reach out to the Clackamas County Crisis and Support line at 503-655-8585 or call or text the 988 Suicide and Crisis Lifeline at 988.

 Get trained to identify signs and symptoms of someone who may be struggling by taking a mental health awareness or suicide prevention class or attend the Coalition to Prevent Suicide meetings.

 Here’s how to talk to someone who may be struggling with their mental health.

 As a gun owner, you can choose from multiple options for securely storing and protecting from unauthorized use of your firearms when they are not in use.
 Clackamas County is offering gun storage options at no cost and as inventory allows to our community members.

 Complete the form to indicate the type and quantity of item(s) you are requesting and arrange for pickup at our Oregon City office.
 If you are unable to pick up, please let us know and we may be able to arrange for delivery.